yahoo/fluxible/README.md

 ## Helper Utilities

-fluxible-app also exports [dispatcher's store utilities](https://github.com/yahoo/dispatchr#helper-utilities) so that you do not need to have an additional dependency on dispatchr.
-They are available by using `require('fluxible-app/utils/BaseStore')` and `require('fluxible-app/utils/createStore')`.
+Fluxible also exports [dispatcher's store utilities](https://github.com/yahoo/dispatchr#helper-utilities) so that you do not need to have an additional dependency on dispatchr.
+They are available by using `require('fluxible/utils/BaseStore')` and `require('fluxible/utils/createStore')`.

 ## API